 CopyTrans Contacts and iPhone backup password

 When you connect your device to CopyTrans Contacts, the program starts loading your contacts, text messages, attachments, etc. Sometimes it loads them from a backup you made earlier.
-If your device is encrypted, CopyTrans won’t be able to load any backed-up content, as it has to be decrypted first.
+If your device is encrypted, CopyTrans Contacts won’t be able to load any backed-up content, as it has to be decrypted first.

 CopyTrans Shelbee and iPhone backup password

 - You are trying to restore data to your iPhone.
 While restoring, CopyTrans Shelbee needs the password to decrypt the data in the backup.
-If you forgot the password and you still have the device you used to back up, just reset your iOS backup password and make a new backup.
+If you forgot the password and you still have the device you used to back up, just reset your password and make a new backup.
 If you do not have the source device, the only option you have is to remember the password combination.
 The good news is, there may be a chance to recover it.
-Check out our tips on how to remember the iOS backup password.
+Check out our tips on how to remember the iPhone backup password.